 One thing that became very clear to me the longer I spoke to my uncle was that he didn’t see how we lived in a system that benefited from our division.
 Recognizing how he was part of a system made it easier to not attack him as an individual.
 Pierre Bourdieu, a French sociologist and theorist, argued that we are often unable to see the playfield of culture.
 It’s why systemic structural oppression works.
 It is impossible to fight what we cannot see.
 Compassion can help us see the invisible.

-I wrote to my uncle privately and told him that while I loved him, I could not tolerate his racism so I had to unfriend him, at least from Facebook.
-I wanted him understand that I didn’t make the decision lightly and that I was not doing it as an act of superiority or punishment.
-My children never read his words and our geographical distance meant we did not have to sit through racist comments in person.
+I wrote to my uncle privately and told him that while I loved him, I could not tolerate his racism, so I had to unfriend him, at least on Facebook.
+I wanted him to understand that I didn’t make the decision lightly and that I was not doing it as an act of superiority or punishment.
+My children never read his words, and our geographical distance meant we didn’t have to sit through racist comments in person.
 But it became clear that he had little regard for how his ideas hurt the lives of my partner and my children.

-In this case, I chose to protect myself and my family because of radical love but that same love helped me leave the door open for my uncle.
-I am holding out hope that one day I will be able to welcome my uncle into the fold of radical self-love of himself and others.
+In this case, I chose to protect myself and my family because of my love for them.
+But that same love helped me leave the door open for my uncle.
+I am holding out hope that one day I will be able to welcome my uncle into the fold of radical self-love for himself and others.